dandancheeseandham/thermosync-homeassistant/README.md

 **Both modes** now always call `turn_on` on climate and water_heater entities when heating, ensuring the device is actually running — not just receiving a setpoint while physically switched off.

+> **Do not use Home Assistant `group` entities for Set-Temperature
+> mode.** Standard groups cannot accept `temperature` as a service
+> target, so `climate.set_temperature` calls will silently fail for
+> grouped heaters.
+Point ThermoSync at the individual heater entity.

+> **ThermoSync must be the ONLY automation controlling your heater.**
+> Separate "Away Mode", "Frost Protection", holiday schedules, or any
+> other automation that also writes to the heater will create race
+> conditions that bypass ThermoSync's dwell timer and relay protection
+> — potentially short-cycling the heater or producing inconsistent
+> setpoints.
+If you need frost protection or holiday behaviour, build
+> it on top of ThermoSync's helpers (the Enable/Disable switch and
+> Manual Boost) rather than as a parallel automation.

 ---